tramitit/guides/en/poland/report_of_copyright_infringement.md

 ---

-title: "Report of copyright infringement"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: ""
-description: "Guidance on reporting copyright infringement on Reddit"
+- Poland
+date: '2024-06-07'
+description: Learn how to report copyright infringement on Reddit, including required documents & providers.
+Understand the process to avoid legal consequences.
 draft: false
+meta_title: 'Reporting Copyright Infringement on Reddit: Procedure & Providers'
+title: 'Reporting Copyright Infringement on Reddit: Procedure & Providers'
-translationKey: "poland-report_of_copyright_infringement"
+translationKey: poland-report_of_copyright_infringement
 ---

 ## Description
 ### What is it?